DocumentWDP-2

 1.3 Design Goals

-• Hierarchical organization: Enable grouping of related errors
+• Hierarchical organization: Enable grouping of related diagnostics

 • Flexible categorization: Support different organizational approaches